-T Description The purpose of this project is to support the City in conducting planning activities which may consist of data gathering, studies, analysis, and preparation of plans and the dentification of actions that will implement resultant plans in accordance with 24 CFR 570.205.
-Target Date 12/31/2023 Estimate the number and N/A - Admin Activity type of families that will benefit from the proposed activities Location Description City of Lancaster, PA Planned Activities Eligible planning activities in accordance with 24 CFR 570.205 with a demonstrated need.
-5 Project Name THE CRITICAL REPAIR PROGRAM , • Target Area City of Lancaster, PA Goals Supported Maintain Affordable, Good Quality Housing Needs Addressed Maintain Affordable, Good Quality Housing Funding CDBG: \$125,000 Description In 2023, the City will continue to provide CDBG funding to support its Critical Repair Program.
+Description The purpose of this project is to support the City in conducting planning activities which may consist of data gathering, studies, analysis, and preparation of plans and the dentification of actions that will implement resultant plans in accordance with 24 CFR 570.205.
+Target Date 12/31/2024 Estimate the number and N/A - Admin Activity type of families that will benefit from the proposed activities Location Description City of Lancaster, PA Planned Activities Eligible planning activities in accordance with 24 CFR 570.205 with a r laimed Activities demonstrated need.
+5 Drojoct Nomo THE CRITICAL REPAIR PROGRAM 2 Project Name Target Area City of Lancaster, PA Goals Supported Maintain Affordable, Good Quality Housing Needs Addressed Maintain Affordable, Good Quality Housing Funding CDBG: \$112,812.50 Description In 2024, the City will continue to provide CDBG funding to support its Critical Repair Program.
 The Critical Repair program provides financial and technical assistance for the critical repairs of eligible, owner-occupied, single family housing units in the City of Lancaster.
 Financial assistance offered to very- low and low-income residents will be provided in the form of a grant.
 Often times, eligible properties are identified through the Lead Hazard Reduction Program applicants.
 Bureau of Lead Safety and Community Development staff and/or a City Inspector will inspect each property to determine the seriousness and provide advisement regarding the critical repairs necessary to rectify health and safety concerns.
 All repairs need to be deemed as an emergency by the inspector.
 Types of repairs may include but are not limited to: water heaters, broken sewer pipes, non-operable furnaces, roof repair/replacement, structural problems, plumbing and/or, electrical repairs.
-Target Date 12/31/2023 Estimate the number and The Critical Repair Program will assist 10 low- and moderate-income, owner- type of families that will occupied, single-family households in the City of Lancaster. benefit from the compress, en gre rammy measurement in the conjugate and proposed activities Location Description Any eligible property in the City of Lancaster, PA.
-Planned Activities Financial and technical assistance for the critical repairs of eligible, owner- Planned Activities occupied, single family housing units in the City of Lancaster. • All repairs need to be deemed as an emergency by the inspector.
-Types of repairs may include: water heaters, broken sewer pipes, non- operable furnaces, roof repair/replacement, structural problems, plumbing and/or, electrical.
-6 Project Name PROACTIVE HOUSING CODE ENFORCEMENT PROGRAM Target Area City of Lancaster Goals Supported Maintain Affordable, Good Quality Housing Needs Addressed Maintain Affordable, Good Quality Housing Funding CDBG: \$355,576 Ь ı
+Target Date 12/31/2024 Estimate the number and The Critical Repair Program will assist at least 10 low- and moderate-income, type of families that will owner-occupied, single-family households in the City of Lancaster. benefit from the proposed activities Location Description Any eligible property in the City of Lancaster, PA.
+Planned Activities • Financial and technical assistance for the critical repairs of eligible, owner- occupied, single family housing units in the City of Lancaster. • All repairs need to be deemed as an emergency by the inspector. • Types of repairs may include: water heaters, broken sewer pipes, non- operable furnaces, roof repair/replacement, structural problems, plumbing ~ Due is at blasses and/or, electrical.
+6 Project Name PROACTIVE HOUSING CODE ENFORCEMENT PROGRAM Target Area City of Lancaster Goals Supported Maintain Affordable, Good Quality Housing Needs Addressed Maintain Affordable, Good Quality Housing Funding CDBG: \$308,509.59